learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 #### `#won?`

-Your `#won?` method should accept a board as an argument and return false/nil if there is no win combination present in the board and return the winning combination indexes as an array if there is a win.
+Your `#won?` method should accept a board as an argument and return **false** if there is no win combination present in the board and return the winning combination indexes as an array if there is a win.
 Use your `WIN_COMBINATIONS` constant in this method.

 #### `#full?`